 What is MRR (monthly recurring revenue)?

-MRR (Monthly Recurring Revenue) measures the total amount of predictable revenue that a company expects on a monthly basis.
-The main reason to record MRR is to see monthly revenue figures and understand the month-to-month differences in your subscription service.
+MRR stands for Monthly Recurring Revenue, which measures the total amount of predictable revenue that a company expects on a monthly basis.
+MRR an important figure for tracking monthly revenue figures and understand the month-to-month differences in your subscription service.

 Why tracking MRR is important